 I’ve been lucky enough to visit some pretty exciting and far flung places so far in my lifetime like Australia and Russia, but there are some serious travel oversights that will surprise you.
 There’s some places that I definitely should have visited, but haven’t…yet!

 Despite living in Scotland, and being so wonderfully close to continental Europe, you’ll be surprised to hear I haven’t made it to Paris yet.
 People are always shocked when I tell them that, after all, it is less than a 2 hour flight from Glasgow airport and as Audrey Hepburn famously said, Paris is always a good idea.

 I always think of couples strolling hand in hand being all lovey dovey when I think of Paris and that’s definitely not me.
 I’m so not a fan of PDAs and this is a big part of why I haven’t visited France’s capital yet.
-I’m the girl who would be more likely to buy Disneyland Paris tickets or eat my body weight in delicious French food than put a love lock on a bridge over the Seine.
+I’m the girl who would be more likely to buy Disneyland Paris tickets, which can be purchased from AttractionTix, or eat my body weight in delicious French food than put a love lock on a bridge over the Seine.

 This is set to change in 2013 however as I’ll be visiting Paris on a whirlwind 3 day trip to go to a Bruce Springsteen gig!
 I’ll be exploring Paris from the view of an anti-romantic and looking for cool things to do in the city that don’t involve clichéd Parisian scenes.
 If you have any tips or recommendations I’d love to hear them!